 Are German Shepherds a Healthy Breed?

-The average German Shepherd will live 10-12 years.
+The average German Shepherd will live 10 to 12 years.
 While not generally unhealthy, they are prone to a handful of conditions.
 These include:

 Are There Differences Between Male and Female Shepherds?